Image Credit: Illona Nelson ( This Wild Song)

 Time is also employed by generating, locating and employing dust and ash as principle materials.
 Dust, seen as a material which settles as a patina over our domestic existence quietly marking the passing of time, or alternatively is removed from these spaces creating an illusion of timelessness, is salvaged from the overlooked remains of life in motion.
 The physical properties of dust incorporate the final deterioration of all matter, from the microscopic debris of our built environment to grains of sand and soil caught in weather, from specs of burnt meteorites to skin and hair unknowingly shed from our bodies.
 Intrinsic to the production of dust is time, it evolves or devolves over days, years and centuries, accumulating slowly and quietly.
 Ash, whilst similar in its make up comes about at a greater, more dramatic speed.
 Like dust through, ash is the final trace, the last remains of something which has passed, of the remains of matter which has been transformed towards nothing.

-Hannah Bertram completed a Bachelor of Fine Art in 2003 and a Master of Fine Art in 2005 at RMIT Melbourne.
+Hannah Bertram completed a PhD AT VCA Melbourne University in 2017, a MFA in 2005 and a BFA in 2003 and at RMIT Melbourne.
 Her ephemeral works have been widely exhibited throughout Australia and Internationally.
 She is currently a lecturer at Deakin University Melbourne.

 Meander Journal Interview